trueblue-finance/docs/README.md

-# Pakistan Dinar
+# True Blue Stablecoin
-Pak Dinar (PKD) is a stable coin pegged to the Pakistan rupee
+True Blue(TBlue) is a stable coin pegged to the CPI.